sourcegraph/about/blogposts/encrypting-the-internet-with-go-tutorial.md

 At its core, TLS is about a client and a server that want to communicate securely over the network.
 To do that, both sides need to agree on some key material to use to encrypt the rest of the traffic for that connection.
 Handshake is the name of the phase when this agreement happens.
 A handshake involves some public key cryptography and some data being shuffled between the client to the server, or from the server to the client.

 TLS 1.2 has been the standard for almost a decade.
 But over this time, version 1.3 was being worked on.
-One of the most visible change of this new version was that in TLS 1.3 the handshake has been re-structured to shave off an entire handshake roundtrip.
+One of the most visible change of this new version was that in TLS 1.3 the handshake has been re-structured to shave off an entire handshake round trip.
 Not only that, but for connections that are from visitors who have recently visited a site and are resuming a previous connection, TLS 1.3 allows for a dramatic speed boost with zero round trip time resumption (0-RTT).

 Filippo commented that the Go crypto/tls package is so good that cryptographers look at it to understand TLS.
 TLS implementation is not a trivial endeavor, but Go's crypto/tls package simplifies it to the point that you can serialize the state machine down to if statements.